linode/docs/docs/guides/databases/redis/using-redis-scan-commands/index.md

     Like the `MATCH` option, the `SCAN` command here fetches results first and then applies the `TYPE` filter.
 So, a given `SCAN` command may return no results when a `TYPE` filter is used even if there are keys of the specified type in the collection.
 Those keys show up on the command iteration that covers their locations in the collection.

     {{< note >}}
 The `TYPE` option for the `SCAN` command is only supported in Redis 6 or later.
-Attempting to use this option in earlier Redis version results in a syntax error.
+Attempting to use this option in the earlier Redis version results in a syntax error.
     {{< /note >}}

 ## Conclusion

 With that, you are ready to start making use of SCAN commands on your Redis instance.
 These commands can provide effective methods for dealing with large and complex data sets.
-And the tools discussed in this tutorial help you to make the most of these commands to efficiently handle your data.
+And the tools discussed in this guide help you to make the most of these commands to efficiently handle your data.

-Want to continue learning about Redis, getting the most effective use out of your server?
+Want to continue learning about Redis, and get the most effective use out of your server?
 Thankfully, we have plenty of [guides on using Redis](/docs/guides/databases/redis/) that can help you navigate Redis data types, configurations, and more.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.